zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide3.md

 #### **STEP 1: Download the Sample Data Files to Your Local Computer**

 -   For this lab, you will need a handful of data files.
-Click <a href="./files/files.zip" target="_blank">here</a> to download a zipfile of the sample source files for you to upload to the object store.
+Click <a href="./files/files.zip" target="_blank">here</a> to download a zip file of the sample source files for you to upload to the object store.
 Unzip it to a directory on your local computer.

 #### **STEP 2: Loading Data Using the Data Import Wizard in SQL Developer**